 Subjot gives users a personalized feel to the website with the use of Facebook and Twitter API.
 In addition to that, it allows you to choose a particular set of topics in which you are interested from the people to follow.
 Thus you will be able to choose the subject you want to see and what you don’t want to see.
 This reduces noise.
 In short, it is successful in reducing noise due to which your useful stuffs get lost.
 Now you can easily get your useful points on the topic you are interested in.

 Subjot allows the user to choose on what subject does the post belong.You can also choose the option “Add a subject” from the drop down menu.
 From the users point of view, it would be better if there is option for multiple subjects to choose from.
 Another query that arise in me is that if the system has a kind of mechanism through which it will understand which post belongs to which subject.
 According to me, the perfect combination would be that users are able to choose multiple subjects and the system recognizes which post belongs to which subject.
 This would be a best option.

-The most important part where in Subjot holds a major advantage over twitter is that it allows the users to share and post directly to the 2 major social networking sites: Facebook and Twitter.
-What will be an added advantage will be allowing the users to post to FB fan pages also.
+The major advantage that makes Subjot better than Twitter is that you are able to share and post directly to the two major social networking sites,i.e., Facebook and Twitter.
+Another advantage of Subjot is that it allows users to post directly to the Facebook fan pages also.